Xilinx/VMC_Help/AIE/DDS_LUT_Stream/README.md

 #### Samples per frame
 Specifies the number of samples in the output frame.
 This must be a multiple of 'N' in each data loop.
-The value of 'N' varies based on the AIE architecture and data type are given in the below table:
+The value of 'N' varies based on the AIE architecture and data type is given in the below table:

 |        | AIE | AIE-ML |
 | ------ | --- | ------ |